JyotiSunkara/Bias-Variance-Tradeoff/README.md

 It may occur when we
 - Use less amount of data
-- try to build a linear model with a nonlinear data
+- Try to build a linear model with a nonlinear data

 On the other hand if the model has large number of parameters then it’s going to have high variance and low bias.
 The model captures the noise along with the underlying pattern in data.
 This is known as ***overfitting***.